keraton/consul-workshop/ASSIGNMENT.md

 ## Add HealthCheck

-You can use http-api to add healtch check.
+You can use http-api to add health check.

 # Assignment 5